Moesif/moesifapi-python/README.md

 This SDK uses the Requests library and will work for Python 2.7 — 3.5.

+If you are using Django as your platform, we have [moesifdjango](https://github.com/Moesif/moesifdjango) middleware, you can use that middleware directly.

 __Check out Moesif's
 [Python developer documentation](https://www.moesif.com/developer-documentation/?python) to learn more__

 How to install:
 ===============